The Seaport Logistics Complex Story

 - Special consideration for disadvantaged residents including the chronically unemployed, single parents, formerly incarcerated and military veterans;

 - Funding for a local, community-based workforce development partner, the West Oakland Job Resource Center, to train work force candidates and provide the opportunity to refer job applicants.

 The Port says that the facility could create hundreds of construction and permanent jobs in Oakland.
 “As the Port of Oakland grows, we also ensure that our neighboring communities benefit from our success,” says Port Social Responsibility Director Amy Tharpe.
 “Giving local residents from all backgrounds access to good, family-sustaining jobs is central to this project.”

 The Army decommissioned its Oakland base in the late 1990s.
 Since then, planners have envisioned a logistics campus that could further strengthen Oakland’s role as a global trade gateway.
 The Port received about 240 acres of the property between 2003 and 2007.
 The city of Oakland received a similar parcel.

 The Seaport Logistics Complex will be located off Maritime Street near Oakland’s Outer Harbor.
-The Port initiated development there last year with the opening of a $100 million railyard.
+The Port initiated development there in 2016 with the opening of a $100 million railyard.